digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 You can now store and transform data on the ledger, even giving other parties specific write access through choices.

 In :doc:`5_Restrictions`, you will learn how to restrict data and transformations further.
-In that context, you will also learn about time on DAML ledgers, ``do`` blocks and ``<-`` notation within those.
+In that context, you will also learn about time on Daml ledgers, ``do`` blocks and ``<-`` notation within those.